Filmon-gh/weather-app/README.md

 - The app allows users to enter new city names to retrieve and display weather data.
 It provides the option to quit the application by entering 'q'.

 ## Error Handling:
-The app handles errors gracefully, such as when a city is not found or when there are issues with the API response.
+The app handles errors smoothly, such as when a city is not found or when there are issues with the API response.
 It displays appropriate error messages to the user.

 <img src=""  height="" width="" />